 UPDATE [March 21, 2019 at 11:44 am]: Article now accurately reflects a 70:30 revenue split, as opposed to 65:35 originally stated.

-Over the years, God Is Good Motors or GIGM has come to be associated with technology and innovation in Nigeria’s crowded transportation industry.
+Over the years, GIG Mobility (GIGM) has come to be associated with technology and innovation in Nigeria’s crowded transportation industry.

 The company has steadily deployed solution-oriented technology to manage and make road travel in Nigeria as efficient as possible.